Where to Go Based on Your Safari Experience: From Novice to Enthusiast

 Phinda Private Game Reserve.
 Photo courtesy of South Africa Tourism

 While delivering an experience of a lifetime, a safari does not have to be a once-in-a-lifetime experience.
-Deriving from the Swahili term meaning “journey”, a safari encapsulates the essence of an extraordinary adventure of wilderness and wildlife discovery which can be appreciated once, twice, or several times.
+Deriving from the Swahili term meaning “journey,” a safari encapsulates the essence of an extraordinary adventure of wilderness and wildlife discovery that can be appreciated once, twice, or several times.

 For a First-Time Safari